John Frusciante

-Early life
+Early life and education

-Frusciante was born in Queens, New York City, on March 5, 1970.
+John Anthony Frusciante was born in Queens, New York City on March 5, 1970.
 His father, John Augustus Frusciante, is a Juilliard-trained pianist, who later became a lawyer and then circuit court judge in Florida.
 His mother, Gail Bruno, was a promising vocalist who gave up her career to be a stay-at-home mother.
-Frusciante is of Italian ancestry.
+Frusciante is of Italian ancestry; his great-grandfather, Generoso Frusciante, was originally from Benevento.

 Frusciante's family moved to Tucson, Arizona, and then Florida, where his father served as a Broward County judge until October 2010.
 His parents separated when he was seven years old, and he and his mother moved to Santa Monica, California.

-A year later, Frusciante and his mother moved to Mar Vista, Los Angeles, with his new stepfather, who, he says, "really supported me and made me feel good about being an artist".
+A year later, Frusciante and his mother moved to Mar Vista, Los Angeles, with his new stepfather, whom he says, "really supported me and made me feel good about being an artist."
 He became involved in the Los Angeles punk rock scene.
 At age nine, he became fixated on the Germs, repeatedly listening to their album (GI).
 He later used a non-standard tuning of his own invention to play songs from the album single-finger barre.

 Frusciante began studying guitarists such as Jeff Beck, Jimmy Page, and Jimi Hendrix at 11.
 He discovered Frank Zappa, whose work he would study for hours.
 He dropped out of high school at age 16 with the permission of his parents and upon completion of a proficiency test.
 With their support, he moved to Los Angeles to develop his musicianship.
 He began taking classes at the Guitar Institute of Technology, but turned to punching in without actually attending and left shortly thereafter.